 Maternity leave is a transformative time.
 During leave from paid employment, moms recover from childbirth and adjust to the challenges and delight of new babies.
 For many moms, maternity leave is also a time to reevaluate their employment status.

-According to the US Census, one out of every five women quits their job either before or shortly giving birth.
+According to the U.S. Census, one out of every five women quits her job either before or shortly after giving birth.
 There are many reasons to resign during maternity leave.
 A position may no longer feel like a good fit given your growing family.
 Childcare can be a consideration.
 Or, you may get a job offer during leave.

 Quitting a job during maternity leave can be complicated.
 As with any resignation, you'll want to preserve your relationship with your employer.
 It'll also be important to avoid any potential financial repercussions for benefits used during maternity leave.

 Be confident in your decision to resign before giving notice.
 If you are certain you want a new job, feel that your current job won't work for you after maternity leave, or want to stay at home with your child, quitting is your best option.

 If you like your job, but need to make some adjustments now that you're a parent, maternity leave can be a good opportunity to reassess and renegotiate your responsibilities, pay, hours, and schedule.

 Start this conversation with your manager early.
 Come up with a list of issues, as well as potential solutions.
 For instance, prior to parenthood, business travel may have felt like a pleasure.
 If it now feels burdensome, ask if the responsibility can be shifted to a co-worker.
 If late evenings, a long commute, or other schedule-related aspects of the job are a problem, ask about flexible work arrangements.

 Here are a few things to keep in mind and some questions to ask yourself before submitting a resignation: